What Does Part B Excess Charges Mean?

 A Medicare Part B excess charge is when a physician charges the patient more than the Medicare approved amount for an outpatient service.
-Only medicare providers with a non-participating contract with Medicare are allowed to charge an excess charge, and they are limited to no more than 15% of the Medicare approved amount.
+Only Medicare providers with a non-participating contract are allowed to charge an excess charge, and they are limited to no more than 15% of the Medicare approved amount.

 Medicare Part B excess charges are rare.
 Only 2% of doctors contracted with Medicare are allowed to charge an excess charge and more than 40% of those are in the mental health industry.
+These doctors may charge an excess charge, but do not have to.
+You can request they charge the standard Medicare rate.
 Most people go through their entire Medicare experience without ever encountering a doctor that can charge an excess charge.

 The thought of doctors charging Medicare beneficiaries more than the Medicare approved amount is frightening for some.
 However, as we will detail in this article, Medicare excess charges are rare, easily avoidable, and typically minimal in size.
 Keep in mind that original Medicare insurance does not cover excess charges.
 Still, with very little effort, you can avoid unwanted charges.

 Medicare Part B excess charges are also referred to as Balance Billing.
 While Medicare beneficiaries typically use the term “excess charges,” Medical providers are more familiar with the term “Balance Billing.”
 They are the same thing.

 When doctors decide to accept the federal Medicare program as insurance payments for their services, they are required to sign a contract with the Department of Health and Human Services, which manages the federal Medicare program.
 The contract is online and can be found by searching for form “OMB No. 0938-0373”.
 In that contract, doctors must choose between being a Medicare Participating Provider or a Non-Participating Provider.